The sidewalk

 The end

-The morning remained peaceful, the cheery birdsong and light breeze carried no momentous news of discord.
+The morning was serene, the cheery birdsong and light breeze carried no momentous news of discord.
 Yet, the battle would rage, night after night, leaving a crimson carpet of the dead and dying on the sidewalk — till none remained.
 There would be no winners.
-The season of blooming prosperity and beauty would end in emptiness and barrenness.
-The skeletal branches would be all that were left.
+The season of blooming prosperity and beauty would end in emptiness, barrenness and bare skeletal branches.

 ,